Miles7991/Miles7991.github.io/_posts/2023-02-08-turn-your-IPad-to-A-Debain-Computer.md

 leasefile-ro
 ```
 {: file='/etc/dnsmasq.d/usb0'}
-should be note that `192.168.59.7` is the broadcast address and cannot be used by devices.
+should be noted that `192.168.59.7` is the broadcast address and cannot be used by devices.

 Finally, To stop the default DHCP software from messing with our `usb0` interface we need to add `denyinterfaces usb0` at the end of `/etc/dhcpcd.conf`{: .filepath}